-Packaging matters when customers choose one brand over another.
+Personal brand packaging is important just as when customers choose one brand over another.
 In early 2009, Tropicana and its media agency decided to give a fresh look to its Pure Premium Orange Juice carton and take away the classic “orange with straw” in favor of a “glass of juice.”
 (See chart below)

-Tropicana then recognized its folly when its customer analytic tools received comments such as “ugly”, “stupid” and “store brand.”
+Tropicana then recognized its folly when its analytic tools received comments such as “ugly”, “stupid” and “store brand.”
 In the New York Times article,” Tropicana Discovers Some Buyers Are Passionate About Packaging” on February 22, 2009, called this series of events “PepsiCo has its own version of New Coke.”

-Tropicana took immediate action and pulled the packaging from the stores in favor of its original package.
+Tropicana took action and pulled the packaging from the stores in favor of its original package.
 Over the next couple of years it launched new products within their Trop50 line and began to get feedback from customers who remarked how much they enjoyed the transparent package.
 Based on this insight, Tropicana decided to use the same transparent package on Tropicana Pure Premium.

-360 reviews can evoke interesting feedback:
+360 reviews can evoke interesting personal brand feedback:

 - Are you a good performer who is well liked, but colleagues just don’t see you as assertive?